 Functions of Cell Protoplasm

-A cell protoplasm has many fractions or subcompartments, which significantly perform the distinct task and serves as the moving and the reproducing apparatus.
+A cell protoplasm has many fractions or subcompartments, which significantly perform the distinct task and serve as the moving and the reproducing apparatus.

 A protoplasm is compartmentalized into discrete structures that mediate specific tasks within a cell.
-We can understand this by taking some of the examples like:
+We can understand this by taking some of the examples:

 - Production of glucose during photosynthesis occurs at the site of a specialized compartment, which is known as chloroplast.